Baltimore and Ohio Railroad: Early construction and legal battles

-Construction began on July 4, 1828, when Charles Carroll of Carrollton (the last living signer of the Declaration of Independence) performed the groundbreaking by laying the cornerstone.
+Construction began on July 4, 1828.

 The initial tracks were built with granite stringers topped by strap iron rails.
 The first section, from Baltimore west to Ellicott's Mills (now known as Ellicott City), opened on May 24, 1830.
-A horse pulled the first cars 26 miles and back, since the B&O did not decide to use steam power for several years.
-Railroad men in South Carolina had earlier commissioned a steam locomotive from a New York foundry (which would reach 25 miles per hour and became the first passenger service by locomotive), while the B&O was still experimenting with horse power and sails.
-The B&O's first locomotive, Tom Thumb, was made in America as a demonstrator and could pull passenger and freight cars at 18 miles per hour.
+While a steam locomotive (Tom Thumb) was demonstrated on the B&O in 1830, the railroad did not switch to steam until 1831, and the first trains on the 26 mi round trip to Ellicott's Mills were pulled by horses.

-Developers decided to follow the Patapsco River to a point near Parr's Ridge (now known as Mount Airy), where the railroad would cross a height of land and descend into the valley of the Monocacy and Potomac rivers.
+From Ellicott's Mills, the railroad followed the Patapsco River upstream to a high point near Parr's Ridge (now known as Mount Airy), where it descended into the Monocacy and Potomac river valleys.
 Further extensions opened to Frederick (including the short Frederick Branch) on December 1, 1831; Point of Rocks on April 2, 1832; and Sandy Hook on December 1, 1834.
-Sandy Hook, Maryland, on the north shore of the Potomac, was the end of the line until the B & O Railroad Potomac River Crossing opened in 1836, linking Harpers Ferry, West Virginia (until 1863, Virginia).
-The connection at Harpers Ferry with the Winchester and Potomac Railroad, running southwest to Winchester, Virginia, opened in 1837, then the line northwest to Martinsburg in May 1842; Hancock in June 1842; and Cumberland, Maryland, on November 5, 1842, for some years the end of the line.
-The final section linked Piedmont on July 21, 1851, and Fairmont on June 22, 1852.
-It first reached the Ohio River at Moundsville later in 1852, and port facilities were built there.
-The B&O reached Wheeling, West Virginia (then part of Virginia) on January 1, 1853.
-That would remain the terminus through the American Civil War (apart from conflict-related outages principally between Cumberland and Martinsburg during the war) until a railroad bridge could be constructed across the Ohio River.
+Sandy Hook, on the north bank of the Potomac, remained the end of the line until 1836 when the railroad opened its bridge over the Potomac River to reach Harpers Ferry (then Virginia, now West Virginia).
+A connection at Harpers Ferry with the Winchester and Potomac Railroad, running southwest to Winchester, Virginia, opened in 1837.

+Pushing west from Harpers Ferry, the B&O reached Martinsburg in May 1842; Hancock in June 1842; and Cumberland on November 5, 1842, which remained the end of the line for a number of years.
+Additional sections opened to Piedmont on July 21, 1851, and Fairmont on June 22, 1852.
+Later that year, the B&O finally reached the Ohio River at Moundsville, where port facilities were built, followed shortly later by Wheeling (then Virginia, now West Virginia) on January 1, 1853.
+Wheeling remained the terminus through the American Civil War until a bridge could be constructed across the Ohio River.